JCMexplains/writing-for-success-2023/textbook.md

 degree in physiology, but this credential is not a valid qualification for writing about psychology.
 Check credentials carefully.

-Just as important as the author's credibility is the publication's overall reputability.
+Just as important as the author's credibility is the publication's reputability.
 Reputability refers to a source's standing and reputation as a respectable, reliable source of information.
-An established and well-known newspaper, such as the *New York Times* or the *Wall Street Journal*, is more reputable than a college newspaper put out by comparatively inexperienced students.
+A well-known newspaper, such as the *New York Times* or the *Wall Street Journal*, is more reputable than a college newspaper put out by students, who are less-experienced.
 A website that is maintained by a well-known, respected organization and regularly updated is more reputable than one created by an unknown author or group.